lkalesinskas/SNPs2ChIP/dataProcessing/README.md

-# bigtranscription
-Let's make transcription BIG!
+# Data Processing by Larry:

 # Code Files
 **createFakeBED.py:** Creates fake BED file with bins for a certain length